MicrosoftDocs/win32/desktop-src/mstv/default-tuning-spaces--legacy-.md

 ---
 title: Default Tuning Spaces (Legacy)
 description: This topic lists the default tuning spaces that were introduced in Windows XP.
-The same tuning spaces are also provided with DirectX 9.0. ms.assetid: '24e3c32f-50c6-4e45-aed6-1727c99a5dc2'
+The same tuning spaces are also provided with DirectX 9.0. ms.assetid: 24e3c32f-50c6-4e45-aed6-1727c99a5dc2 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Default Tuning Spaces (Legacy)

 This topic lists the default tuning spaces that were introduced in Windows XP.
 The same tuning spaces are also provided with DirectX 9.0.

 > [!Note]
 > Starting in Windows 7, a new set of default tuning spaces is provided.
 See [Default Tuning Spaces](default-tuning-spaces.md).

 ## Local Analog Cable